Kingsvein

 - 25 % negative mentions

-The game's atmosphere is praised for its effective environmental storytelling and a darker tone that enhances the narrative impact.
-Players appreciate the balance of atmospheric elements with light puzzling and exploration, which keeps the experience engaging and immersive.
-Overall, the atmosphere is considered a significant improvement over previous titles.
+The game's atmosphere is praised for its effective environmental storytelling and a darker tone that enhances the narrative impact, making it more engaging than previous titles.
+Players appreciate the balance of atmosphere with exploration and light puzzling, which keeps the experience interesting.
+Overall, the atmospheric depth significantly contributes to the game's storytelling.

 “The atmosphere and story that it builds are so great.”